Origins – The History of xXx Racing

 Rumor has it that Eric would bump into other messengers during the week and would ask them what they were doing on Saturday.
 When the respondent replied, Eric would say “Wanna Go For A Ride?” or something along those lines.
 Early on Saturday morning, Eric would ride to one guys house and meet up with them.
 The two riders would go to the next guys house and repeat the process until they had a caravan of riders.
 They would then all traipse up to the northern suburbs (e.g. Highland Park, Fort Sheridan) and sometimes even farther.
 It was this mentorship that afforded these messengers and friends a route into structured training and racing.
 Fellow teammate Kyle Wiberg recounts (PDF) how Eric dragged him out to a bike race being held in Sherman Park back in 1989.
 Eric would later join Kyle at the messenger company Kyle founded back in 1989, Velocity.

 Aside from being a mentor, Eric was also an inspiration to these riders.
 When xXx was founded, Eric was already in his 40’s.
 As some put it, he was winding down his racing career and wanted to pass on what he knew to others.
 But while he may have been winding down, he certainly wasn’t being a slouch.
 You see, stories have it that Eric was one heck of an endurance rider.
 Many accounts point to the fact that he participated in 6 and 12 hour time trials on more than one occasion.
 These events were held somewhere around the Charles Mound Illinois area.
 In preparation for these events, Eric often rode long distances as part of his training.
 One account mentions that Eric rode from Chicago to Wisconsin, raced his bike and then rode back home.
 It was also known that he would ride to the Wisconsin and Indiana boarders all within the same day.
-An account of Eric’s racing prowess appeared in Chapter 13 “Alley Cat” (PDF) of Travis Culley’s book The Immortal Class.
+An account of Eric’s racing prowess appeared in Chapter 9 “Alley Cat” (PDF) of Travis Culley’s book The Immortal Class.

 Side note – I rode as a messenger between 1995-1997 during the Summers of my Senior Year in high school and the one leading into my Junior year in college.
-I was #512 of the Chicago Messenger Service.
+I was #512 of the “now defunct” Chicago Messenger Service.
 Now, I do not have a great memory of who ALL the messengers were during that time because I was a kid.
 But it is literally quite possible that I could have bumped into Eric during those years.
 If it did happen, I chalk it up to fate that I would later ride on the same team that he founded!

 Tragic Moments